Couple walking hand in hand near a waterfall surrounded by forest.

 Bridal Veil Falls, Manitoulin

-Manitoulin Island is located at the top end of the Niagara Escarpment—the same geological formation stretching from the Golden Horseshoe area and essentially running the length of the Bruce Trail.
+Manitoulin Island is located at the top end of the Niagara Escarpment in Kagawong, Manitoulin Island—the same geological formation stretching from the Golden Horseshoe area and essentially running the length of the Bruce Trail.

-While this “veil” style falls may look familiar to others found in say, Dundas, the adventure to get to this one is what makes it worthwhile.
-Take the one-kilometre round-trip hike to Bridal Veil Falls and enjoy swimming at the base before spending the day exploring Kagawong village.
+Take the one-kilometre round-trip hike to Bridal Veil Falls and enjoy swimming at the base and venturing behind the curtain of falling water before spending the day exploring Kagawong village.

 Manitoulin is a quaint island dotted with waterfront villages and rolling hills.
 For that reason, it’s a cyclist’s dream.
 Rent a bike or bring your own to the island and incorporate a stop at Bridal Veil as part of a longer ride around Kagawong.